cbrands/capstone-mlnd/capstone_proposal.md

 * Input: An image of a plant.
 * Output: The label of the plant on the image.

 The 794 test images Will be run through the model and the results will be combined into a single CSV file.
-This cvs file can than be submitted to Kaggle for evaluation of the mean multi-class F1 score.
+This csv file can then be submitted to Kaggle for evaluation of the mean multi-class F1 score.
 Alternatively I can calculate the F1 score myself as Kaggle has published how they [evaluate this project.](https://www.kaggle.com/c/plant-seedlings-classification#evaluation)

 ### Benchmark Model
-The model will be evaluated through [k-fold cross-validation](https://classroom.udacity.com/nanodegrees/nd009t/parts/278ce043-1d6a-4695-9d26-90459706fda9/modules/2fd52570-ca1d-4159-a6ff-896c4436f30a/lessons/eba65c23-416a-4876-bc82-3001ab152e32/concepts/a5290356-4c84-4cd0-9af3-dc8e06117fb4).
-The data will be sepatated into k folds, and then run k times, keeping one of the folds for validation eache run.

-Next the results will be benchmarked against other submissions in the [Kaggle leaderboard](https://www.kaggle.com/c/plant-seedlings-classification/leaderboard).
+The results will be benchmarked against other submissions in the [Kaggle leaderboard](https://www.kaggle.com/c/plant-seedlings-classification/leaderboard).

 ### Evaluation Metrics
 I will use the mean multi-class F1 score as the metric to evaluate my solution.